 UX vs CX — What’s the Difference?

-Whatever you do, don’t confuse UX with CX!
-Actually, the lines do tend to blur; but in most cases, the two terms are not interchangeable.
-If, as we’ve said, CX is the sum of each customer’s perception of their interactions with a company or brand, UX is more focused on the person actually using the product or service.
+Don’t confuse UX with CX!
+Though the lines do tend to blur, the two terms are not interchangeable.
+If, as we’ve said, customer experience is the sum of each customer’s perception of their interactions with a company or brand, UX is more focused on the experience a person has while using the product or service.

 For more, see UX Best Practices that drive Customer Satisfaction.